 Names can denote declared entities, whether declared explicitly or implicitly.
-Names can also denote name ::= prefix ::= name | function_call
+Names can also denote

-- Objects denoted by access values
+Objects denoted by access values

+5 Methods (see 3.5.1) of protected types

-- Subelements of composite objects
+Subelements of composite objects

-- Subelements of composite values
+Subelements of composite values

-- Slices of composite objects
+Slices of composite objects

-- Slices of composite values
+Slices of composite values

-- Attributes of any named entity
+10 Attributes of any named entity

+name ::= simple_name

+l operator_symbol

+selected_name

+15 l indexed_name l slice_name

+l attribute_name

+prefix ::=

+name

+20 function_call

 Certain forms of name (indexed and selected names, slices, and attribute names) include a prefix that is a name or a function call.
-If the prefix of a name is a function call, then the name denotes an element, a slice, or an attribute, either of the result of the function call, or (if the result is an access value) of the object designated by the result.
+If the prefix of a name is a function call, then the name denotes an element, a slice,

+nated by the result.
 Function calls are defined in 7.3.3.

-If the type of a prefix is an access type, then the prefix must not be a name that denotes a formal parameter of mode out or a member thereof.
+25 If the type of a prefix is an access type, then the prefix must not be a name that denotes a formal parameter of or an attribute, either of the result of the function call, or (if the result is an access value) of the object desigmode out or a member thereof.

-A prefix is said to be appropriate for a type or nature in either of the following cases:
+A prefix is said to be appropriate for a type in either of the following cases:

-- The type or nature of the prefix is the type or nature considered - The type of the prefix is an access type whose designated type is the type considered
+The type of the prefix is the type considered.

-The evaluation of a name determines the named entity denoted by the name.
+- The type of the prefix is an access type whose designated type is the type considered. - 30 The evaluation of a name determines the named entity denoted by the name.
 The evaluation of a name that has a prefix includes the evaluation of the prefix, that is, of the corresponding name or function call.
 If the type of the prefix is an access type, the evaluation of the prefix includes the determination of the object designated by the corresponding access value.
 In such a case, it is an error if the value of the prefix is a null access value.
 It is an error if, after all type analysis (including overload resolution) the name is ambiguous.

-A name is said to be a static name if and only if one of the following conditions holds:
+35 A name is said to be a static name if and only if one of the following conditions holds:

-- The name is a simple name or selected name (including those that are expanded names) that does not denote a function call or an object or value of an access type and (in the case of a selected name) whose prefix is a static name. - The name is an indexed name whose prefix is a static name, and every expression that appears as part of the name is a static expression. - The name is a slice name whose prefix is a static name and whose discrete range is a static discrete range.
+- The name is a simple name or selected name (including those that are expanded names) that does not denote a function call, an object or value of an access type, or an object of a protected type and (in the case of a selected name) whose prefix is a static name. - The name is an indexed name whose prefix is a static name, and every expression that appears as part of the name is a static expression. - The name is a slice name whose prefix is a static name and whose discrete range is a static discrete range.